table-representation-learning/table-representation-learning.github.io/program.md

 # Program

-The below program is preliminary and due to changes.
+The below program is preliminary.
+More details will follow soon!

 - Welcome notes
 - Keynote talk 1